geozeke/familytree/README.md

 If you're creating tarballs on macOS and un-taring them on Linux, you may run into an issue with extended attributes.
-[Here's a description of the issue][def2], and recommended fixes using homebrew.
+[Here's a description of the issue][def2], with recommended fixes using homebrew.

 [def]: https://www.syniumsoftware.com/macfamilytree
 [def2]: https://superuser.com/questions/318809/linux-os-x-tar-incompatibility-tarballs-created-on-os-x-give-errors-when-unt